ha5dzs/volciclab-utilities/robot_server/Readme.md

 **Use with caution.
 Understand what you are doing.
 Stay safe.**

-The robot uprising hasn't happened yet, so this robot can't think for you.
+While there was considerable progress in AI, the robot uprising hasn't happened yet.
+This robot can't think for you, and will execute any instruction no matter how idiotic or destructive it is.

 ***